tanboonjoon/main/docs/UserGuide.md

 * `report d/school report et/130116 2200 t/important`<br>
   Add the task into the ToDoList using `add` command.

 #### Blocking out time: `block`
-Blocks out time for a potential event, or to indicate unavailability to others <br>
+Blocks out time for a potential event, or to indicate unavailability to others.
+This command can block multiple timeslots at once, all for one specific event.
+If multiple timeslots were blocked, when one timeslot is confirmed, all other timeslots are released (further explained in the <kbd>confirm</kbd> command)

 Format: `block NAME st/START_DATE et/END_DATE [st/START_DATE et/END_DATE]...`

-> - Blocked out time is only blocked and cannot be tagged.<br>
+> - Blocked out time is only blocked and cannot be tagged.
+> - Each st/ and et/ is a pair, and you can have unlimited pairs
-> - Date format is MM-DD-YYY HH:MM (24 hour Format)
+> - Date format is MM-DD-YYYY HHMM (24 hour Format) e.g. `st/ 10-22-2016 1500`
 > 	- The command also supports natural language dates such as `today 6pm`
-> - If no time is specified, the time will be assumed to be the time right now.
+> - If no start time is specified, the time will be assumed to be the time right now.
+> - If no start date is specified, it is assumed to be today.
-> - If no end date is specified, the end date/time will be the same day on 2359.
+> - If no end date/time is specified, the end date/time will be the same day on 2359.
+> - You must have the `st/` & `et/` tag even if you use default for both date and time

 Examples:
-* `block meeting with boss st/1400 et/1600 st/tommorrow 1400 et/tommorrow 1600`
+* `block meeting with boss st/1400 et/1600 st/tommorrow 1400 et/1600`
-* `block compliance audits st/1300 et/180`
+* `block study period st/1300 et/1800 st/tomorrow 2000 et/`

-#### Blocking out time: `confirm`
+#### Confirming previously blocked time: `confirm`
-Confirms a blocked out time and converts it into an event <br>
+Confirms a blocked out time and converts it into an event
+Deletes all other blocked timeslots for the same event

-Format: `confirm NAME st/START_DATE et/END_DATE`
+Format: `confirm INDEX`
+> - To use this function, you must first list the desired timelot, by either going to the right date to view it, or finding it through keywords
+> - Following which, you can use this command the confirm the desired slot you would like.

-> - All other times associated to the previously blocked out event will be released.<br>
+> - All other times associated to the previously blocked out event will be released, even if they are not in the current view.
-> - Date format is MM-DD-YYY HH:MM (24 hour Format)
-> 	- The command also supports natural language dates such as `today 6pm`
-> - **Date and time must be previously be blocked by a block of the same name**

 Examples:
 * `confirm meeting with boss st/1400 et/1600`